TheBrightSparkDev/Human-Sightings/README.md

 #### Mobile version

-So you might notice here a few boxes seem to leave the page early on after my sketches I realised implementing a background image the way I am would be very difficult due to the sheer length of the mobile version.
-So using a vertical scroll section for the products and comics it allows me to keep the website at a certain length allowing for a much more efficient background usage.
+So you might notice here a few boxes seem to leave the page, early on after my sketches I realised implementing a background image the way I am would be very difficult due to the sheer length of the mobile version.
+So using a horizontal scroll section for the products and comics it allows me to keep the website at a certain length allowing for a much more efficient background usage.

 ### What evie thought